Estate and Trust Disputes

 If opposing counsel or parties refuse to resolve your grievance satisfactorily, then the last option is to take them to court.
 Alvine Law Firm, LLP can help you file the petition, navigate the discovery process, prepare for mediation or arbitration, and recover damages owed to the estate or any aggrieved parties.

 You don’t have to sit by idly if you suspect that the personal representative or successor trustee fails to administer the estate effectively.
 After all, your inheritance and loved one’s last directives are on the line.
 Pursuing a dispute could also send a larger public message that it’s never okay to act negligently.

 South Dakota protects individuals in your situation.
 Get more information about your case by contacting Alvine Law Firm, LLP for a Free Consultation here.

 Learn about your rights and how we approach cases here at Alvine Law Firm, LLP.

-If you are in a car accident caused by someone else, you probably expect them to pay for the cost of your damages through their automobile insurance policy.
-You may experience significant costs after an accident based on how serious the incident is.
+If you are involved in a car accident caused by another person, you would expect them to cover the cost of your damages through the auto insurance policy.
+You could experience serious costs after an accident based on the seriousness of the collision.
 The...

 Over 10,000 people lose their lives nationwide each year due to impaired driving.
 Not only is drunk driving dangerous, but illegal.
 You can learn more about South Dakota DUI laws and your rights here.
 We recommend you...